digiltd/oh-rtd-test/Hardware-FAQ.md

 ## Introduction

-This page summarizes how to get openHAB running on specific hardware.
+This page summarizes how to get openHAB server running on specific hardware (it does not cover add-on bindings and modules).
-Users are welcome to provide tips & tricks here, e.g. on JVM experiences, embedded systems etc.

-Please note: This page is NOT about home automation sensors, switches, etc. For a list of the systems openHAB can connect to, please see [available bindings](Bindings).

 ## General Hardware Platform Requirements